The UZAZU Story

 Main upcoming UZAZU projects include:

-A second cohort of the 10-month UZAZU Practitioner Certification training, for qualified personal development professionals, starting in February 7th, 2021.
+A second cohort of the 9-month UZAZU Practitioner Certification Training, for qualified personal development professionals, starting in March 7th, 2023.

 The further refinement and validation of the UZAZU Embodied intelligence Self-Assessment, and a large-scale comparison study of how it correlates to the Big-Five and Myer-Briggs personality models & assessments.